-Company reports system-wide results for the year: 110 new restaurants, expansion into seven new states, sales of $275 million and the creation of more than 2,600 new jobs
+Company reports system-wide results: 102 net new restaurants, system-wide sales of $398 million and the creation of approximately 2,000 new jobs

-SEATTLE (March 13, 2018)– MOD Super-Fast Pizza Holdings, LLC (“MOD Pizza”, “MOD” or the “Company”) today announced 2017 year-end results that reflect continued new store growth and strong performance from existing stores.
-During the 2017 fiscal year, MOD added 110 locations system-wide, bringing its system-wide store count to 302, and grew same-store sales by 5.2%.
-System-wide sales reached $275 million, reflecting a year-over-year increase of 81%, while company net revenue hit $219 million, up 68% over 2016.
+SEATTLE (April 28, 2019) – MOD Super-Fast Pizza Holdings, LLC (“MOD Pizza”, “MOD” or the “Company”) today announced 2018 year-end results that reflect continued new store growth and strong performance from existing stores.
+During the 2018 fiscal year, MOD added 102 locations system-wide, for a total of 404 system-wide stores, and grew domestic same-store sales by 3.1%.
+System-wide sales reached $398 million, reflecting a year-over-year increase of 45%; company net revenue was $312 million, up 42% over 2017.

 The following definitions apply to these terms as used throughout this release:

-MOD operates using a 52/53-week fiscal year.
+MOD operates using a 52/53-week fiscal year reflective of 13 four-week periods in a year.
 The first fiscal quarter consists of 16 weeks and each of the second, third and fourth fiscal quarters consists of 12 weeks, except for a 53-week year when the fourth quarter has 13 weeks.
-2017 was a 53-week year.

 The term “system-wide” refers to all company-operated and licensed store locations.